-Library staff go to Princeton University’s Firestone Library on Wednesdays to provide two services.
+Library staff go to Princeton University’s Firestone Library on Tuesday and Thursday to provide three services.

-We offer: 1. a short term loan service (we bring books back for you for a one month loan), 2. placing books on hold in Firestone Library for you to pick up for longer use, and 3. scanning (within copyright limits).
+We offer: 1.
+A short term loan service (we bring books back for you for a one month loan), 2. placing books on hold in Firestone Library for you to pick up for longer use, and 3. scanning (within copyright limits).
 We may have to follow the limit of six books each trip and six scans when there are a large volume of requests or are oversized.
-Requests take time for processing by Princeton University Library.
-Items take two business days to pull per their information.
+Requests take time for processing when held in Recap by Princeton University Library.

 Please contact staff if you have any questions.
 Thank you.